Support and helplines

 Mission to Seafarers

-The Mission to Seafarers operates in over 200 ports across around 50 countries, offering practical, emotional, and spiritual support to seafarers of all ranks and nationalities.
+The Mission to Seafarers operates in over 200 ports in 50-plus countries, offering practical, emotional, and spiritual support to seafarers of all ranks and nationalities.
 Through a global network of chaplains, staff, and volunteers, it provides:

-Support is available every day of the year wherever their centres operate, and chaplains can be contacted for help even in emergencies.
+Support is available every day of the year at its centres, and chaplains can be contacted for help even in emergencies.